goksualc/Metis-Introduction/README.md

 ![N|Solid](https://mms.businesswire.com/media/20230202005307/en/1703523/22/MetisDAO_Logo.jpg)
 # Metis L2 Developer Course

-This is a basic course material for Metis L2.
+This is an introduction course for to start building on _Metis L2_.
+Before building on Metis, I'll give you short basics about the chain.
 You can access every week's courses from here.

 - [Week1](https://github.com/goksualc/Metis-Introduction/blob/master/week1.md)